 TeBokkel Abstract

-This essay explores the quintessential romantic figure of the skylark and disambiguates the overdetermined concept of contingency to reimagine a paradigmatic literary-humanist thought-style and to articulate new lines of inquiry about romantic poetics, romanticist theory and criticism, and academic attitudes about disciplinarity and methodology.
-Gathering writers from Percy Shelley and Robert Bloomfield to Margaret Masterman and W. V. O. Quine, this essay explicates the systrophic and elliptical figures of idea and matter, fact and fiction, and history and nature at the heart of this paradigmatic thought-style, and argues for these figures’ critical, historical, and contingent (in all its polysemy) repurposing toward an intellectual commons rather than enclosed fields.
+This essay explores the quintessential romantic figure of the skylark and disambiguates the overdetermined concept of contingency to reimagine a paradigmatic literary-humanist thought style and to articulate new lines of inquiry about romantic poetics, romanticist theory and criticism, and academic attitudes about disciplinarity and methodology.
+Gathering writers from Percy Shelley and Robert Bloomfield to Margaret Masterman and W. V. O. Quine, this essay explicates the systrophic and elliptical figures of idea and matter, fact and fiction, and history and nature at the heart of this paradigmatic thought style, and argues for these figures’ critical, historical, and contingent (in all its polysemy) repurposing toward an intellectual commons rather than enclosed fields.

 Speitz Abstract